-For many drivers, the idea of owning a Ferrari is a dream, and one that won’t necessarily come true due to such factors as expense and impracticality.
-But the Ferrari 360 Modena could be the car that turns your dream into reality, since it’s one of the most accessible Ferrari models ever made.
-The car boasts dropping values, a livable driving experience, reasonable maintenance costs and surprisingly strong reliability, all factors that convinced me to buy a bright red 2004 model about a year ago.
+For many drivers, the idea of owning a Ferrari is a dream and one that won’t necessarily come true due to such factors as expense and impracticality.
+But the Ferrari 360 Modena could be the car that turns your dream into reality since it’s one of the most accessible Ferrari models ever made.
+The car boasts dropping values, a livable driving experience, reasonable maintenance costs, and surprisingly strong reliability, all factors that convinced me to buy a bright red 2004 model.

 Cam Variator Recall